zach-brown-18/CA_Energy_Consumption/README.md

 As California forces rolling blackouts on its constituents, we must look at two sources of aggravation to the power grid.
 Firstly, California's power source must be questioned with particular focus on the stability of this source.
 Secondly, the consumption habits of each county must be questioned.
 This second point guides us in choosing counties to concentrate energy reform.

-This project is a brief look into the second issue: energy consuption by county.
+This project is a brief look into the second issue: energy consumption by county.
 This brief look may lead to further evaluation into which counties should be targeted to decrease overall energy expenditure in CA.

 ## The Data